-Although we expect most of the spectral features will be around 8000 Angstroms, our targets are faint, so we cannot tolerate too much contamination from moonlight.
-In general, we have found that we can observe at most 5 days from new moon.
+Although many of the SNe will have spectra peaking at red wavelengths, important spectral features (e.g. metallicity indicators) extend down to observer-frame V-band.
+Therefore, these observations can not tolerate too much contamination from moonlight.
+In general we have found that we can observe at most 5 days from new moon before our program suffers significantly.